 Role-play scenarios based on common middle school conflicts to be used during the Mediation Lab simulation.

-A comprehensive teacher facilitation guide for the Assertive Breakup lesson.
-Includes grade-specific objectives, a detailed pacing guide with video pause points, and pedagogical tips for managing discussions on healthy communication.
+A comprehensive teacher guide for a 30-minute social-emotional learning lesson.
+Includes a timed instructional arc, learning objectives, and pedagogical tips for facilitating discussions on external validation and healthy boundaries.

 Final student synthesis materials for Lesson 5, including a comprehensive Resilience Architecture master plan and a portable, pocket-sized Crisis Card for immediate intervention.